security-force-monitor/research-handbook/source/units.rst

 **Guidance on use**

-This administrative field is only used in spreadsheets.
-Staff Researchers use this field to indicate where a row of data stands in the research workflow between the first cut of a row of data, review by other researchers, and final readiness for publication.
+Staff Researchers use this administrative field to indicate where a row of data stands in the research workflow between the first cut of a row of data, review by other researchers, and final readiness for publication.
 Values in this field are taken from the below controlled list:

 - ``X``: Row should be deleted.
 - ``0``: First commit.
 This row of data has just been added and needs review.